ohnooj/computer-graphics-raster-images/README.md

 ## Introduction

 Welcome to Computer Graphics!
-The main purpose of this assignment will be to get you up and running with C++ and the cmake build setup used for our assignments.
+The main purpose of this assignment will be to get you up and running with C++17 and the cmake>v3.20 build setup used for our assignments.

 ### Prerequisite installation